-U.S. - China Trade Talks End For Now, As Higher Tariffs Take Effect
+U.S.-China Trade Talks End For Now, As Higher Tariffs Take Effect

 Trade negotiators from the U.S. and China wrapped up two days of what President Trump called "candid and constructive" talks on Friday but failed to reach agreement.
 The Trump administration raised the stakes for future negotiations by boosting tariffs on $200 billion worth of Chinese imports.